Ritwikgotbugs/Ritwikgotbugs/README.md

-<p align="center">Hey there, I am Ritwik Sharma, I pretend to be a developer by copying snippets from stackoverflow but I end up doing it on my own.
+<p align="center">Hey there 👋, I am <strong>Ritwik Sharma</strong>, I pretend to be a developer by copying snippets from stackoverflow but I end up doing it on my own.
 I'm a 2nd year CSE undergrad and a full-stack dev in the making and I do a bit of app development side by side</p>

 - 🔭 I’m currently working on **MERN Stack**